blog bg

 Setting Up Your Development Environment

-Download the Vuforia SDK from their website and import it into Unity.
-To set up your project for AR, enable XR in your target platform's player settings.
+Download the Vuforia SDK from their website and add it to Unity.
+To get your project ready for AR, turn on XR in the player options for your target platform.
 You may start designing your AR app after setting everything up.

 Here’s how to enable ARKit or ARCore in Unity: